-The Auditor determined compliance with this standard after review of policy 14-2-DHS that requires, "In any sexual abuse investigation in which the facility is the primary investigating entity, the facility shall utilize a preponderance of the evidence standard for determining whether sexual abuse has taken place."
-The CCCC Investigator confirmed the evidence standard utilized when determining the outcome of a sexual abuse case is the preponderance of evidence.
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-months period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The Auditor conducted a file review of five randomly selected sexual abuse allegation investigative files from the adjusted audit cycle, and it appeared that all the outcomes of the investigations were based on this standard of evidence.
+The Auditor determined compliance with this standard after review of Policy 14-2-DHS that requires, "In any sexual abuse investigation in which the facility is the primary investigating entity, the facility shall utilize a preponderance of the evidence standard for determining whether sexual abuse has taken place."
+The interview with the Facility Investigator confirmed the evidence standard he utilizes when determining the outcome of a sexual abuse case is the preponderance of evidence.
+There were three allegations of sexual abuse reported at WCDC for the audit period.
+The Auditor reviewed these investigative files and it appeared that all the outcomes of the investigations were based on this standard of evidence.